curl/everything-curl/sourcecode-contributing.md

 Contributing means helping out.

-When you contribute anything to the project - code, documentation, bug fixes, suggestions or just good advice - we assume you do this with permission and you are not breaking any contracts or laws by providing that to us.
+When you contribute anything to the project—code, documentation, bug fixes, suggestions or just good advice—we assume you do this with permission and you are not breaking any contracts or laws by providing that to us.
 If you don't have permission, don't contribute it to us.